ryan-mcclue/unsw/comp9517/week4.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

 # Image Segmentation (main problem in computer vision)
+NOTE: most used is deep neural networks for segmentation (these techniques used mainly for post-processing)

 tangential direction is direction at moment of time